Security Audit

 How often do you examine your credit card statements?
 Probably never?
 I'm guilty of that, too.
 But you should.
 A lot of fraudulent charges are purposely small dollar amounts that aren't likely to be noticed if all you look at is the outstanding balance.
 Worse, your credit card company is less likely to catch or flag small dollar fraud.
 Although the likelihood is still small, you could be losing a couple of hundred dollars per year in small-dollar fraud.
 It's not at all common, but it happens.

-Checking your statements is also a good way to make sure you aren't being overcharged for subscription services, paying for a service you no longer need and forgot about, or that a subscription service that you cancelled is indeed still cancelled and didn't somehow reincarnate.
+Checking your statements is also a good way to ensure you aren't being overcharged for subscription services, paying for a service you no longer need and forgot about, or that a subscription service that you cancelled is indeed still cancelled and didn't somehow reincarnate.

 You should also check on any investment and brokerage accounts.
 It takes just a few minutes each month to check over your statements.